 First, get an SSD, as it's the perfect thing to improve the PC's responsiveness and chop down loading times provided you've installed your games on it.
 Since you're on a budget, dropping a large amount of cash on a high-end SSD is probably out of the question.
 But there are options.
 Check out our list of the best SSDs for inspiration.

-Western Digital's 120GB version of the WD Green, for example, can be had for around very little money these days, and will offer up the perfect amount of pep if your boot Windows from it, and leave a little space left for one or two larger games; keep your mechanical drive as secondary storage.
+Kingston’s 480GB A400 SATA 3 2.5" internal SSD, for example, can be had for around very little money these days, and will offer up the perfect amount of pep if your boot Windows from it, and leave a little space left for one or two larger games; keep your mechanical drive as secondary storage.

 Taking a risk and buying a no-brand drive (try the SUNBOW 240GB edition, which hilariously boasts of its low calorific value) can net you even more for less, but don't put something you can't trust in a mission-critical box.